PeterSolo/Java-back-end-JavaEE-Web-App-/README.md

 1. Java IDE with any server plugin installed(eg. Glassfish server) 2.Database(DBMS)eg. MySql
 3. java mysql connector library(included in the repo as jstl-api-1.2-sources.jar	)
-4. jstl tags library(included in the repo)
+4. jstl tags library(included in the repo as mysql-connector-java	)

 Setup:
 1. open project using IDE